powerdrillai/aiagent-recomi/packages/recomi-sdk/README.md

-# Embed SDK
+# Recomi SDK

-A lightweight SDK for embedding an iframe-based application into any website with a floating action button.
+A lightweight SDK for Recomiding an iframe-based application into any website with a floating action button.

 ## Installation